 - Eat more Soy

-In the Land of the Rising Sun, hot flashes and night sweats are virtually unheard of.
-Researchers believe that it has more to do with their traditional diet.
-Besides providing more vegetable protein and less animal protein than a Western diet, it’s also low in fat and high in soy products such as tofu.
-These foods are rich in plant compounds known as phytoestrogens, which seem to mimic some of the biological activities of female hormones.”
+Besides their diet providing more vegetable protein and less animal protein than a Western diet, it’s also low in fat and high in soy products such as tofu.

 - Eat calcium-rich foods

-In addition to soy and tofu products, women can help combat hot flashes by eating more calcium-rich foods, magnesium-rich foods and foods rich in vitamin E – like cold-pressed oils, green leafy vegetables, nuts and almonds, as well as plenty of mineral- and fiber-rich foods, like whole grains and fresh vegetables.
+In addition to soy and tofu products, women can combat hot flashes by eating more calcium-rich foods, magnesium-rich foods, and foods rich in vitamin E. These include cold-pressed oils, green leafy vegetables, nuts and almonds, as well as plenty of mineral- and fibre-rich foods, like whole grains and fresh vegetables.

 - Drink more water